daos-stack/daos/doc/admin/installation.md

 ## Distribution Packages

-DAOS packages are available for CentOS7, openSUSE Leap 15 and Ubuntu 20.04.
+DAOS packages are available for CentOS7 and openSUSE Leap 15.
 For other distribution, manual building is required (see next section).

 ### CentOS 7.9